 Mortgage Calculation for £ Mortgage

 A mortgage for £ repayed over years will cost you £ per calendar month and cost you a total of £.
-This means that during the repayment of your mortgage, you will repay a whopping £ in interest to your mortgage provider, and do they ever buy you dinner?
+This means that during the repayment of your mortgage, you will repay a whopping £ in interest to your mortgage provider, and do they ever call on your birthday?

 Mortgage News and Further Reading